shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

 ## Prerequisites

+### Set up VIKTOR

+Please follow VIKTOR's [Getting started](https://docs.viktor.ai/docs/getting-started/) guide and familiarize yourself with developing VIKTOR apps.

+The following steps assume that you installed the `viktor-cli` and have gained fundamental experience using VIKTOR.

+### Environment variables

+This sample app makes use of environment variables to define which ShapeDiver model to communicate with.
+This allows you to avoid hardcoding critical information into your app.
+Please read the section on [environment variables](https://docs.viktor.ai/docs/create-apps/development-tools-and-tips/environment-variables) in VIKTOR's documentation.

 Set environment variables `SD_TICKET` and `SD_MODEL_VIEW_URL` according to the ShapeDiver model you want to use.
-You need to enable [backend access](https://help.shapediver.com/doc/enable-backend-access) for your model.
+Note that you need to enable [backend access](https://help.shapediver.com/doc/enable-backend-access) for your model.

 ```
 export SD_TICKET=718c311d77a31ceda3f463...                             # Use a backend ticket of your ShapeDiver model here